cpressey/Some-Games-of-Note/article/Arcade Games of Note.md

 *   date released: 1988
 *   wikipedia: [The New Zealand Story](https://en.wikipedia.org/wiki/The_New_Zealand_Story)
 *   entry @ [arcade-museum](https://www.arcade-museum.com/game_detail.php?game_id=8859)
+*   play online @ [archive.org](https://archive.org/details/New_Zealand_Story_The_J_h1C) (_Ported_ to Sega Genesis)

 "This game is dedicated to all maze fans."
 However, that should not deter fans of: kiwis, archery, flying machines shaped like bears' heads, laser pistols, magical fireball-belching staffs, and the like.

+The port to the Sega Genesis on the Internet Archive (linked above) seems quite accurate, aside from the music (the tunes and arrangement seem to be the same, but the quality of the synthesized instruments is a lot lower).

 ### Kick